 POLS 240.

-Contemporary Political Ideologies
+Contemporary Political Social Sciences Ideologies

 A survey of contemporary worldviews based on value and belief systems that generate sets of attitudes and behaviors toward political institutions and processes.
+Ideologies such as enthnoattitudes and behaviors toward political institutions and processes.
 Ideologies such as enthnonationalism, religious fundamentalism, terrorism, feminism, liberation theology, globalism and environmentalism are treated.